matthewbrake/zenergy-1/DEPLOYMENT_GUIDE.md

 ### Prerequisites

-1.  **Node.js:** Ensure you have Node.js (version 18 or later) installed on your local machine.
+1.  **Node.js:** Ensure you have Node.js (version 18 or later) installed on your local machine or Cloud Workstation.
 2.  **Firebase Account:** You need a Firebase project.
 If you don't have one, you can create one for free at the [Firebase Console](https://console.firebase.google.com/).
 3.  **Firebase CLI:** Install the Firebase Command Line Interface globally by running:
     ```bash
     npm install -g firebase-tools
     ```
-4.  **GitHub Account:** You will need a GitHub account to host your application's source code.
+4.  **GitHub Account & Repository:** You will need a GitHub account and a new, empty repository to host your application's source code.

+---

 ### Deployment Steps

+#### Step 0: Push Your Project to YOUR GitHub Repository

+First, you need to get the code from your development environment into your own repository on GitHub.

+1.  **Create a new, empty repository on GitHub.com.** Do not add a README, .gitignore, or license file yet.
+2.  **Initialize Git in your project folder.** In your terminal, at the root of the project, run:
+    ```bash
+    git init
+    git add .
+    git commit -m "Initial commit of Solaris Navigator"
+    ```
+3.  **Connect your project to your GitHub repository.** Replace `<Your-GitHub-Username>` and `<Your-Repository-Name>` with your actual details.
+    ```bash
+    git remote add origin https://github.com/<Your-GitHub-Username>/<Your-Repository-Name>.git
+    git branch -M main
+    ```
+4.  **Push your code to GitHub:**
+    ```bash
+    git push -u origin main
+    ```
+    Your code is now in your personal GitHub repository.

 #### Step 1: Initialize Firebase in Your Project